-Contenders Discipleship Initiative - New Testament Survey Student Guide How does Johr n unite these details?
-Why do you th ink it is significant that Jesus said 'write' twice in vv.
+Contenders Discipleship Initiative - New Testament Survey - Student Guide How does John unite these details?
+Why do you think it is significant that Jesus said 'write' twice in vv.
 11 & 19?
-Rev. 1:3 & 19, compare these verses and describe John's purpose for iis reducts iii writing The Revelation.
+After reading Rev. 1:3 & 19, compare these verses and describe John's purpose for his readers in writing The Revelation.